KNOW THE DOCTRINE OF CHRIST

-It is impossible to abide in the doctrine of Christ without understanding what it is properly.
-Therefore, every believer must have a clear understanding of the doctrine or teaching of Christ.
+It is absolutely impossible to abide or continue in what you don’t really know or understand properly.
+Therefore, it is very crucial for every believer to have a clear understanding of the doctrine or teaching of Christ.

 Moreover, a proper understanding of the doctrine of Christ is a sure guard against false doctrines or teachings that are now prevalent in this end time (1 Tim.
 4:1-3).

-In His prophetic letters to the seven churches in Asia sent through John the beloved, the Lord Jesus sternly rebuked the churches holding strange doctrines like Balaam and Nicolaitans (Rev. 2:14-15).
+In His prophetic letters to the seven churches in Asia sent through John the beloved, the Lord Jesus sternly rebuked the churches who were holding strange doctrines like that of Balaam and Nicolaitans (Rev. 2:14-15).

-Sadly, many believers and churches today are still holding, propagating, and following doctrines that are not consistent with Christ’s.
+Sadly, many believers and churches today are still holding, propagating, and following doctrines which are not consistent with that of Christ.

 Like Paul admonished Timothy, it is wise for you to take heed to the doctrine you are holding, obeying, propagating, or defending (1 Tim.
 4:16).

-All that Jesus said or taught about God, Himself, His Kingdom, and every subject are what His Father gave Him to teach, reveal, and explain to us.
+All that Jesus said or taught about God, about Himself, about His Kingdom and every subject are what His Father gave Him to teach, reveal and explain to us.

-Therefore, the doctrine of Christ is God’s mind perfectly and revealed to us by Christ on every matter, issue or subject.
-It is consequently authoritative and superior to any other teachings or doctrines.
+The doctrine of Christ is therefore God’s mind perfectly and clearly revealed to us by Christ on every matter, issue or subject.
+It is therefore authoritative and superior to any other teachings or doctrines.

 “For I have not spoken on My own authority; but the Father who sent Me gave Me a command, what I should say and what I should speak.”
 (John 12:49 NKJV).